Do you always make your own bread at home? If so, having to buy additive-laden, fluffy-nothing bread when you’re camping is a bit of a shame.

 It’s easy to store and very versatile.
 Standard recipes should work, but you need to grease and dust the tin very well to avoid sticking.
 You’ll usually use a a low heat and bake for between 30 minutes and an hour, depending on the quantity.
 All your bread and cakes will be ring-shaped, of course!

-We haven’t yet tried an Omnia, so any feedback would be really welcome.
-Do leave a comment below.
-Meanwhile, rather than spending £40 on a new gadget, have a look at Delene’s clever use of an old pressure cooker.
+Meanwhile, rather than spending money on a new gadget, have a look at Delene’s clever use of an old pressure cooker (below).

 Pressure cooker baking